Go to top button

 4.4.
 Accuracy - overall

-The indicator is produced according to high-level quality standards.
-Details on accuracy can be found in the metadata of the source dataset (see link to related metadata).
+The indicators are produced according to high-level quality standards.
+Details on accuracy can be found in the source dataset and report.

 4.5.
 Source data